simulot/immich-go/readme.md

 ## Command `upload`

+Use this command for uploading photos and videos from a local directory, a zipped folder or all zip files that google photo takeout procedure has generated.
 ### Switches and options:
 `-album "ALBUM NAME"` Import assets into the Immich album `ALBUM NAME`.<br>
 `-device-uuid VALUE` Force the device identification (default $HOSTNAME).<br>